 Philanthropists of the Year

-The Philanthropist of the Year is awarded every fall at the MSU Alumni Association Grand Awards.
-The award honors those who have demonstrated outstanding philanthropic responsibility toward MSU and whose generosity inspires others.
-This year the award was given to Peter and Joan Secchia.
+The Philanthropist Award is given every fall at the MSU Alumni Grand Awards Gala in recognition of those who have demonstrated outstanding philanthropic responsibility toward MSU, and whose generosity inspires others.